davkk/masters-thesis/typst/main.typ

     pdf("../data/LHC24f3/k-k/contamination.pdf"),
   ),
   caption: [
-    Showcase of the contamination factors for pions, protons, kaons.
+    Showcase of the contamination percentage in the given data sample for pions, protons, kaons.
   ],
 ) <fig:contamination-proton>